 Above all, love your child unconditionally for you are their greatest resource!

-Kimberly Powell: While compiling “Living Miracles” I learned that I was not alone, I was very fortunate, and that the love of a parent is a child’s greatest gift.
+While compiling the preemie stories and interviewing parents for my book, Living Miracles, I learned that I was not alone.
+The love of a parent is a child’s greatest gift.
 Reading literally hundreds of stories about preemies I learned I was not alone in my feelings or experiences.
 Preemie parents belong to an exclusive club we did not choose.
 We are all similar in feeling shock, and experiencing something other than the dream birth experience.

-The final lesson is that all the parents in “Living Miracles” regardless of their child or situation love their child unconditionally.
+Yet as similar as we are in feelings and experiences, the outcomes of our preemies can be so different.
+The final lesson is that all the parents I interviewed, regardless of their child or situation, love their child unconditionally.
 It is this love that is a theme in the book and the greatest hope for our children.